 This course delves holistically into health and wellness in the context of COVID-19.
 This approach moves beyond individual happiness and towards a multi-level understanding of how interactions with others and the environment impact the self.
 Using a multi-disciplinary approach, students will learn the seven dimensions of health and wellness, including physical, mental, emotional, spiritual, cultural, environmental, and community, and how they interact to create healthy people and communities in the context of the pandemic.

 - Section 10, CRN 45081, Professor C. Daley, M, W 1:35 – 3:50 p.m.

-POPH 101 History of Population Health (3 credits) Open to juniors and sophomores, open to Senior COH students
+POPH 101 History of Population Health (3 credits) Open to any COH student

 In this course, students will be introduced to the development of population health as a convergent science.
 Students will learn about the historic evolution of population health interests, normative beliefs in service delivery, and policy reform at the international and domestic level.
 Students will also learn about the structure, principles, ethical values and services as governed by public health laws and code of ethics.
 In addition, students will explore the key advances and initiatives, collectively achieved among various sectors (e.g., government, community, healthcare, industry, etc), that have served to examine and address the determinants of health and illness.
 This course will conclude with addressing the future challenges to population health at the international and domestic level, such as worsening environmental conditions, non-communicable diseases, political instability, and worsening socioeconomic inequalities.